learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 `numberString` is now `"1"` and because we want a number, not a string, we run `read` on that to get `1` and bind that to `number`.

 Remember the `delete` and `!!` functions from `Data.List`.
-`!!` returns an element from a list with some index and `delete` deletes the first occurence of an element in a list and returns a new list without that occurence.
+`!!` returns an element from a list with some index and `delete` deletes the first occurrence of an element in a list and returns a new list without that occurrence.
 `(todoTasks !! number)` (number is now `1`) returns `"Dust the dog"`.
 We bind `todoTasks` without the first occurence of `"Dust the dog"` to `newTodoItems` and then join that into a single string with `unlines` before writing it to the temporary file that we opened.
 The old file is now unchanged and the temporary file contains all the lines that the old one does, except the one we deleted.